 If they can’t find anyone to match your transfer request, P2P platforms will simply buy the currency from the usual interbank markets – although this can then make the transfer more expensive.
-Check out which P2P currency exchange platforms performed best in our experiment.

 That’s why exchanges in very common currency (e.g. dollars, pounds, euros, and yen) are very cheap on P2P platforms, because there’s always demand on both sides.
 Users literally trade between themselves without any dealers getting involved.

 Foreign exchange (FX) brokers are useful if you’re sending very large sums of money abroad, i.e. over $4,000.
 They charge fees for their services, but will typically waive (or reduce) these fees for larger transfers.
 FX brokers also add a mark-up to the exchange rate, but this is usually much smaller than the mark-up typically applied by banks.